Healthdirect Free Australian health advice you can count on.

 You should see your doctor regularly to check how well your treatment is working.

-Thanks to the improvements in treatment, HIV infection is no longer a terminal illness.
+Thanks to the improvements in treatment, HIV infection is no longer a terminal illness (an illness that leads to death).
 It is now a chronic disease for many people in countries such as Australia.

 How do I protect myself from getting infected with HIV?

-• Always use condoms with water-based lubricant for anal or vaginal sex.
+• Use condoms with water-based lubricant for anal or vaginal sex.

-• Make sure all tattooing, piercing and other procedures are done with sterilised equipment.
+• Make sure all tattooing, piercing and other procedures are done with sterilised (free from bacteria) equipment.

 • Make sure you and your partner have been tested and are aware of each other's HIV status.